Turn Off Lights at Night

 Ethical Seafood Consumption

 The use of longlines (which can be cast over 50 miles), gillnets, and bottom trawls are practices that catches and kills hundred of thousands of marine wildlife accidentally each year.
 According to Monterey Bay Aquarium's Seafood Watch website, "as many as 200,000 loggerhead sea turtles and 50,000 leatherback sea turtles are caught annually."
-In order to combat this issue, support restaurants or companies that use sustainable fishing methods and choose fish to consumer that have.
+In order to combat this issue, support restaurants or companies that use sustainable fishing methods.
 Use Monterey Bay Aquarium's Seafood Watch Program to help eat seafood that has less of an impact on the environment.